istio/istio.io/content/docs/tasks/traffic-management/ingress/index.md

     $ kubectl get gateway --all-namespaces
     {{< /text >}}

-1. Check that you have no other Kubernetes Ingress resources defined on the same IP and port:
+1. Check that you have no Kubernetes Ingress resources defined on the same IP and port:

     {{< text bash >}}
     $ kubectl get ingress --all-namespaces